waitinfuture/odps/intl.en-US/User Guide/SQL/Type conversion.md

 **Note:**

 -   To convert the Double type to the Bigint type, digits after the decimal point are dropped.
 For example, `cast(1.6 as bigint) = 1`.
--   To convert the String type that meets the Double format to the Bigint type, it is converted to the Double type, and then to the Bigint type.
+-   To convert the STRING type that meets the Double format to the Bigint type, it is converted to the Double type, and then to the Bigint type.
 The digits after the decimal point are dropped.
 For example, `cast(“1.6” as bigint) = 1`.
--   The String type that meets the Bigint format can be converted to the Double type, and must keep one digit after the decimal point.
+-   The STRING type that meets the Bigint format can be converted to the Double type, and must keep one digit after the decimal point.
 For example, `cast(“1” as double) = 1.0`.
 -   Explicit conversions of unsupported types may return an exception.
 -   If a conversion fails during execution, the conversion is aborted with an exception.
--   To convert the Datetime type, use the default format yyyy-mm-dd hh:mi:ss.
-For more information, see [Conversions between the String type and the Datetime type](reseller.en-US/User Guide/SQL/Type conversion.md#section_qkb_fql_vdb).
+-   To convert the DATETIME type, use the default format yyyy-mm-dd hh:mi:ss.
+For more information, see [Conversions between the STRING type and the DATETIME type](reseller.en-US/User Guide/SQL/Type conversion.md#section_qkb_fql_vdb).
 -   Some types cannot be explicitly converted, but can be converted using built-in SQL functions.
-For example, the to\_char function can be used to convert values of the Boolean type to the String type.
+For example, the to\_char function can be used to convert values of the BOOLEAN type to the STRING type.
 For more information, see [TO\_CHAR](reseller.en-US/User Guide/SQL/Builtin functions/Mathematical functions.md).
-The to\_date function can be used to convert values of the String type to the Datetime type.
+The to\_date function can be used to convert values of the STRING type to the DATETIME type.
 For more information, see [TO\_DATE](reseller.en-US/User Guide/SQL/Builtin functions/Date functions.md).
 -   For more information, see [CAST](reseller.en-US/User Guide/SQL/Builtin functions/Mathematical functions.md).
 -   If a DECIMAL value exceeds the value range, MSB overflow error or LSB overflow truncation may occur for CAST STRING TO DECIMAL.